blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 God doesn't always want what's moral.
 He wants his plan done.

+Christians justify that God ordered to kill all babies.
+They justify that if God says so, killing people is moral.

 - New Testament
 	- Hatred of Pagans
 	- Marital Rape